 The Huawei P20 Pro meanwhile, runs on Huawei's Kirin 970 processor, supported by 6GB of RAM and 128GB of storage, with no microSD slot for storage expansion.
-There is a 4000mAh battery capacity, charged via USB Type-C.
+LG has an obvious advantage here with expandable storage, a rear bonus.

 LG G7 ThinQ vs Huawei P20 Pro: Camera